 Students' friends from other schools are never permitted to visit the campus socially before, during, or after school.
-Official signs are posted that prohibit trespassing, stating that the Academy is a public school, and that visitors must come directly to the office.
+All persons who come onto campus without official business are considered to be trespassing.
+Official signs are posted that prohibit trespassing, stating that the Academy is a public school, and that visitors must come directly to the school office, where they must sign in and obtain an official school visitor's pass to wear visibly on their outer clothing.
 Former Academy students who transferred out or otherwise did not graduate are also not permitted to visit the campus before, during, or after school hours.
-Alumni/graduates of the school may visit the campus before or after school hours but must still sign in at the front office.
+Alumni/graduates of the school may visit the campus before or after school hours but must still sign in at the school office.
 Alumni are not permitted to drop onto campus during the school day without an appointment.